All I Want for Christmas Is You (Vince Vance & the Valiants song)

 "All I Want for Christmas Is You" is a Christmas song recorded by American novelty act Vince Vance & the Valiants.
 Initially released as a single in 1989, Vince Vance's version of the song has charted several times on the Billboard country singles charts.
-It is one of two records to chart for Vince Vance & the Valiants, the other being "Bomb Iran."
+It is one of two records to chart for Vince Vance & the Valiants, the other being "Bomb Iran".

 Content

 "All I Want for Christmas Is You" is a mid-tempo in compound duple meter, featuring lead vocals from Lisa Burgess Stewart, who now records under the name Lisa Layne.
 In it, the singer explains that she does not want Christmas decorations nor gifts from Santa Claus.
 Instead, all she wants for Christmas is her lover.
-The melody used in the song is based on Bobby Vinton's number 9 pop hit single from early 1964, "My Heart Belongs to Only You," with a few minor alterations.
+The melody used in the song is based on Bobby Vinton's number 9 pop hit single from early 1964, "My Heart Belongs to Only You", with a few minor alterations.

 Reception

-In his review of the album All I Want for Christmas Is You, Allmusic reviewer Jason Birchmeier referred to the song as a "holiday favorite within the country community during the '90s" but noted that the rest of the album was not "remotely worth bothering with."
+In his review of the album All I Want for Christmas Is You, AllMusic reviewer Jason Birchmeier referred to the song as a "holiday favorite within the country community during the '90s" but noted that the rest of the album was not "remotely worth bothering with."

 Having received frequent rotation on country radio and adult contemporary radio during the Christmas season since its 1993 re-release, "All I Want for Christmas Is You" is also the most-played country music Christmas song.

-The song was also made into a music video directed by Steve Dunning.
+The song was also made into a music video directed by Steve Dunning for Aries Productions, located in Arlington, Texas.